Maha: BJP, Sena to fight it out for sixth seat of Rajya Sabha | Politics

 - India

-Shiv Sena and BJP will battle it out for the sixth seat of Rajya Sabha from Maharashtra as none of the seven candidates in the fray - four of the ruling Maha Vikas Aghadi (MVA) and three of BJP - withdrew their nomination on Friday.
+The Shiv Sena and BJP will battle it out for the sixth seat of Rajya Sabha from Maharashtra as none of the seven candidates in the fray - four of the ruling Maha Vikas Aghadi (MVA) and three of the BJP - withdrew their nominations on Friday.

-The MVA delegation told Fadnavis that the BJP can take one additional seat in the biennial Legislative Council elections to 10 seats scheduled later this month if it withdraws its third candidate for the Rajya Sabha polls.
-But the BJP remained firm on fielding the third candidate with Fadnavis giving a counter-offer to the three-party combine in the state.
-State Food and Civil Supplies Minister and senior NCP leader Chhagan Bhujbal told PTI that he met Fadnavis along with Sunil Kedar of the Congress and Anil Desai of the Shiv Sena.
+The election will be held on June 10.
+This will be for the first time in more than two decades that the state will see election to the Upper House of the Parliament.
+The last such election had taken place in 1998 when Congress candidate Ram Pradhan lost despite the party having enough numbers.

+But in 1998 the election was held through secret ballot, while this time the voters (MLAs) will have to show their vote to the party whip before dropping it in the ballot box.

+In the morning, a trio of NCP leader Chhagan Bhujbal, Sunil Kedar of the Congress and Anil Desai of the Shiv Sena (all from the ruling MVA) met BJP leader Devendra Fadnavis here to see if an election could be avoided.
+The MVA delegation told Fadnavis that the ruling combine will facilitate the election of one more BJP candidate in the the Legislative Council elections if the saffron party withdrew its third candidate, said Bhujbal.

-''We proposed that BJP withdraws its third candidate to facilitate an unopposed election to the Rajya Sabha and in return can take one additional seat to the Legislative Council, where biennial elections to 10 seats are scheduled later this month,'' Bhujbal said.
+''We proposed that BJP withdraw its third candidate to facilitate unopposed election to the Rajya Sabha and in return can take one additional seat to the Legislative Council, where biennial elections to 10 seats are scheduled later this month,'' he told reporters.

-''But Fadnavis gave a counter-offer saying the MVA withdraw its fourth candidate for Rajya Sabha and take an additional seat for the Legislative Council.
+''But Fadnavis gave a counter-offer saying the MVA withdraw its fourth candidate for Rajya Sabha and take additional seat in the Legislative Council.
 So election to Rajya Sabha looks inevitable after two decades.
-The fight will be between Shiv Sena's Sanjay pawar and BJP's third candidate Dhananjay Mahadik,'' he said, adding one candidate of Sena, NCP and Congress are safe as the whip is binding on them and violation attracts disqualification.
-They will have to show their vote on the ballot paper to the party whip before dropping it into the box, Bhujbal said.
+The fight will be between Shiv Sena's Sanjay Pawar and BJP's third candidate Mahadik,'' he said.

+One candidate each of the Sena, NCP and Congress will get elected safely as party whip is binding on the voter-MLAs, Bhujbal added.

-Maharashtra BJP president Chandrakant Patil said the party's top leadership supported the decision to contest the third Rajya Sabha seat from the state, rejecting the three-party MVA's proposal to field only two candidates.
+Maharashtra BJP president Chandrakant Patil said state BJP leaders discussed the MVA's offer with the central leadership, but eventually the party decided to contest three seats.

-Speaking to reporters before the deadline to withdraw nominations got over, Patil said, ''There is no precedence in BJP to withdraw a nomination.
-We have our own calculations, which is why we decided to field the third candidate.
-If MVA wants to avoid voting, it should withdraw one of its candidate.'' ''There was a proposal to give three seats to BJP in this Rajya Sabha election, while in the next election of Maharashtra legislative council, BJP will field only four candidates.
-They (MVA) offered us a fifth seat in the upper house of state legislature, but demanded that we should contest only two seats in the RS polls,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)